Skip to main content

 Clear Activation Lock

-What The Clear Activation Lock command removes an Activation Lock that has been imposed on a dev...
+What The Clear Activation Lock command removes Apple Activation Lock from an eligible managed App...

 Clear Passcode